rafluq/firos/doc/install/configuration-files.md

 ```

 This json in particular listens to the rostopic `/turtle1/pose` with the message type `"turtlesim.msg.Pose"` (the
-corresponding python message from `turtlesim/Pose`) and sends all retreived data to the specified Context Broker.
-It
+corresponding python message from `turtlesim/Pose`) and sends all retreived data to the specified server in the
-publishes data into `/turtle1/cmd_vel` after receiving a notifcation of the Context-Broker from type
+Non-ROS-World.
+It publishes data into `/turtle1/cmd_vel` after receiving a notifcation of the server from the
-`geometry_msgs/Twist`.
+Non-ROS-World from type `geometry_msgs/Twist`.

-To clarify this behaviour, please have a look at this:
+To clarify this behaviour, please have a look at this example with the Non-ROS-World being an Orion Context-Broker :

 ![Illustration](../media/pubsub-Illustration.png)